sirtoggle/ProjectBoard/README.md

 Download the source code\
 Make sure you have Python installed and in your PATH.

-Edit options.csv to fit your needs.
+Edit options.csv to fit your needs. (changing the first row will break everything.)

 # Linux terminal